 During the first 12 weeks of employment, you will receive a specific, job-related induction.
 You will learn about the company, our policies, values and the standards and behaviours required of all employees.
 If you are joining us in a care role your induction will meet the standards of the Health and Social Care Act 2008 regulations 2014.
 It will cover areas such as moving and handling, food hygiene, infection control, health and safety, and safeguarding of vulnerable adults, first aid, the Mental Capacity Act, the Care Certificate and dementia awareness.

 Our homes and support offices have their own in-house quality and training (Q&T) co-ordinator to deliver the induction programme and ongoing training.
 They perform audits and observational supervisions, giving focused feedback as required, design individually tailored training plans and work with you to improve your knowledge and skills.
-Read more here [Link to Q&T job description and profile of Sky LeRoy-Bentley.]
+Read more here.

 Website & Management by Arrive